joemoose/dungeoneers.d20/docs/appendix-e-leveling.md

 | 11 | **Hot Gossip**.
 Your time spent carousing let you in on some juicy rumors.
 You learn one major secret about a person of note. |
 | 12+ | **Heroic Carousing!** It was a night of truly epic debauchery.
 Roll d6 to see how your legend grew.
 (1) Re-roll HP for your current level; swap the new result if higher, or increase by 1 if lower.
 (2) Gain 1 STR.
 (3) Gain 1 DEX.
 (4) Gain 1 WIL.
 (5) Gain 1 LUCK.
 (6) Gain a random spell tablet. |

+## Hirelings

+Hirelings can improve in the same way that your character does.

+Hirelings who receive a share of treasure after an expedition gain 1 Experience Point (XP) per coin above their daily wage.
+Like your character, after they earn 1000 XP, they advance to Level 2.

+Not receiving a share of treasure may cause resentment amongst hirelings.

+!!!
+Note
+		See the [Leveling Up](advancement.md) section for information about XP and gaining levels.

+## Alternate Leveling

+---

+Rather than tracking experience points and leveling up based on the value of looted treasure and artifacts, you can tie your character’s level advancement to **essential milestones**, such as completing an expedition and returning to a settlement.

+You’ll need to bring something of value back to show for your efforts or, at the very least, share an adventurous tale to be sung by bards.

+You need as many milestones equal to your current level to advance to the next level.
+For example, a level 1 character reaches level 2 after one expedition.
+To go on to level 3, they need to complete two more milestones.